QUOJO-DAWSON/online-boutique-application/README.md

    ./product-catalog-service
    ```

+3. For full application deployment, use the Kubernetes manifests in the `kubernetes/` directory.

 ## Deployment

 The application is deployed using a GitOps approach:

-1. Changes are pushed to this repository
+1. Changes are pushed to this repository via pull request
-2. CI pipeline builds and tests the code
+2. GitHub Actions CI pipeline builds and tests the code
-3. Docker images are built, scanned for vulnerabilities, and pushed to Docker Hub
+3. Docker images are built, scanned for vulnerabilities with Trivy, and pushed to Docker Hub
-4. Kubernetes manifests are updated with new image tags
+4. Kubernetes manifests are automatically updated with new image tags
-5. GitOps repository is triggered to deploy the changes
+5. A separate GitOps repository is triggered to deploy the changes to the Kubernetes cluster

 ## Security

-- Container images are scanned for vulnerabilities using Trivy
+- Container images are scanned for vulnerabilities using Trivy during the CI process
-- Scan results are uploaded to GitHub Security tab
+- Scan results are uploaded to GitHub Security tab for visibility and tracking
+- Critical vulnerabilities can block the deployment pipeline
+- All microservices run with appropriate resource limits and non-root users

 ## License

-[Add license information here]
+This project is available under the Apache 2.0 license.